varnishcache/varnish-cache/doc/sphinx/tutorial/purging.rst

 Quite powerful, really.

 Bans are checked when we hit an object in the cache, but before we deliver it. *An object is only checked against newer bans*.

+Bans that only match against beresp.* are also processed by a background worker threads called the *ban lurker*.
+The ban lurker will walk the heap and try to match objects and will evict the matching objects.
+How aggressive the ban lurker is can be controlled by the parameter ban_lurker_sleep.

-If you have a lot of objects with long TTL in your cache you should be aware of a potential performance impact of having many bans.
+Bans that are older then the oldest objects in the cache are discarded without evaluation.
+If you have a lot of objects with long TTL, that are seldom accessed you might accumulate a lot of bans.
+This might impact CPU usage and thereby performance.

 You can also add bans to Varnish via HTTP.
 Doing so requires a bit of VCL::